-- (f) The investor must have no rights to accelerate the repayment of future scheduled payments (coupon or principal), except in bankruptcy and liquidation. - (g) The instrument cannot have a credit sensitive dividend/coupon that is reset periodically based in whole or in part on the Islamic bank licensee's credit standing; - (h) Neither the issuing bank nor a related party over which the Islamic bank licensee exercises control or significant influence can have purchased the instrument, nor can the Islamic bank licensee directly or indirectly have funded the purchase of the instrument.
+- (f) The investor must have no rights to accelerate the repayment of future scheduled payments (coupon or principal), except in bankruptcy and liquidation; - (g) The instrument cannot have a credit sensitive dividend/coupon that is reset periodically based in whole or in part on the Islamic bank licensee's credit standing; - (h) Neither the issuing bank nor a related party over which the Islamic bank licensee exercises control or significant influence can have purchased the instrument, nor can the Islamic bank licensee directly or indirectly have funded the purchase of the instrument.
 This means own holdings of T2 instruments and T2 purchased or funded by the Islamic bank licensee for employee share purchase schemes must be deducted from T2.
 Any of the Islamic bank licensee's own T2 instruments used as collateral for the advance of funds to its customers must be deducted from T2; - (i) If the instrument is not issued out of a fully consolidated subsidiary bank or the parent Islamic bank licensee in the consolidated group (e.g. a special purpose vehicle "SPV"), proceeds must be immediately available without limitation to the parent Islamic bank licensee in the consolidated group in a form which meets or exceeds all of the other criteria for inclusion in T2 capital; and - (j) Subject to Shari'a compliance, an Islamic bank licensee can issue T2 capital instruments in the form of Mudarabah or Wakalah Sukuk, which would be convertible (as specified in the contract) into shares of common equity at the point of non-viability or insolvency.
 It is essential that the terms of conversion, notably the trigger event and the conversion ratio, are clearly specified in the Sukuk contract so as to avoid gharar.
 Prior to conversion, the underlying assets of such Sukuk would not be available to meet the claims of the Islamic bank licensee's current account holders or other creditors.
 After conversion of the Sukuk in case of the Islamic bank licensee's non-viability or insolvency, the resulting CET1 capital would rank pari passu with other CET1 shareholders.

-- Tunne Central Bank of Bahrain Volume 2: Rulebook Islamic Banks

-CA-2.1.10A A 'trigger event' described in Subparagraph CA-2.1.6 (o) and CA-2.1.10 (j) is the earlier of:
+CA-2.1.10A [This paragraph has been left blank.]

-- (i) A decision that a write-off (without which the Islamic bank licensee would be unviable) is necessary, as determined by the CBB; or - (ii) The decision to make a public sector injection of capital (or equivalent support) without which the Islamic bank licensee would have become unviable (as determined by the CBB). - The issuance of any new shares as a result of a 'trigger event' must occur prior to any public sector injection of capital so that the capital provided by the public sector is not diluted. - Where an issuing bank or SPV is part of a banking group and the issuer wishes the instrument to be included in the capital base of the group (in addition to its solo capital where applicable), the terms and conditions must specify an additional trigger event.
-This trigger event is the earlier of: - (a) A decision that a write-off (without which the bank would be unviable) is necessary, as determined by the CBB; or - (b) The decision to make a public sector injection of capital (or equivalent support) in Bahrain without which the bank would have become unviable (as determined by the CBB).
+CA-2.1.10B The issuance of any new shares as a result of a trigger event must occur prior to any public sector injection of capital so that the capital provided by the public sector is not diluted.

+Where an issuing bank or SPV is part of a banking group and the issuer wishes the instrument to be included in the total capital of the group (in addition to its solo capital where applicable), the terms and conditions must specify an additional trigger event.

-CA-2.1.10D Any common stock paid as compensation to the holders of the instrument must be common stock of either the issuing bank or the parent bank of the group.
+CA-2.1.10D Any common stock paid as compensation to the holders of the instrument must be common stock of either the issuing bank or the parent bank of the group (including any successor in resolution).

-Write down or conversion of Tier 2 instruments
+Write Down or Conversion of Tier 2 Instruments

-CA-2.1.10E For the purposes of point (j) of Paragraph CA-2.1.10, the following provisions apply to T2 Sukuk instruments:

-- (a) A trigger event occurs when the CET1 capital ratio of the Islamic bank licensee referred to in point (a) of C-B.2.1 falls below either of the following: - (i) 7.0%; - (ii) A level higher than 7.0 %, where determined by the Islamic bank licensee and specified in the provisions governing the instrument; - (b) Islamic bank licensees may specify in the provisions governing the instrument one or more trigger events in addition to that referred to in point (a).
+- CA-2.1.10E For the purposes of Subparagraph CA-2.1.10(j), the following provisions apply to T2 Sukuk instruments: - (a) A trigger event occurs when the CET1 capital ratio of the Islamic bank licensee referred to in Subparagraph CA-B.2.1(a) falls below either of the following: - (i) 7.0%; or - (ii) A level higher than 7.0 %, where determined by the Islamic bank licensee and specified in the provisions governing the instrument; and - (b) Islamic bank licensees may specify in the provisions governing the instrument one or more trigger events in addition to that referred to in Subparagraph (a).